These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 She sees the strike as part of a larger labor movement in the country: “I’m so in favor of this because we overwhelmingly feel (like) we’re ready to put our money where our mouths are for the greater good.”

 Rodriguez, 41, was born in Puerto Rico, raised in Alabama and moved from New York to Atlanta in 2009 to work in theater.
-Around this time, Georgia lawmakers passed generous film tax credit incentives that attracted business but ensured that a long strike would be keenly felt there.
+Around this time, Georgia lawmakers passed generous film tax credits – incentives that attracted business but ensured that a long strike would be hard felt there.

 “Atlanta’s economy is largely funded by the movie and television tax breaks,” she says.